 Tour of Ireland

-While this tour does of course entail its fair share of driving it is a small price to pay for the wonderful array of memories that any traveler that partakes in it will return home with.
+While this tour does, of course, entail its fair share of driving it is a small price to pay for the wonderful array of memories that any traveler that partakes in it will return home with.
 The tour features unfathomable locations filled with diverse scenery.

 This tour can be accessed via any of the Irish Airports and visits counties throughout the country including Northern Ireland.

-While this tour does of course entail its fair share of driving it is a small price to pay for the wonderful array of memories that any traveler that partakes in it will return home with.
+While this tour does, of course, entail its fair share of driving it is a small price to pay for the wonderful array of memories that any traveler that partakes in it will return home with.
 The tour features unfathomable locations filled with diverse scenery.
-On their travels visitors will experience the many cultural differences between the counties that make our small green island unique.
+On their travel’s visitors will experience the many cultural differences between the counties that make our small green island unique.
 While guests will have to keep their ears wide open to continually grasp the range of dialects and accents they will encounter between County Cork on the southern tip of Ireland and the northern counties of Donegal and Antrim, the one unchanging constant will be the level of humor, friendliness & welcoming attitudes that you will undoubtedly receive throughout your journey.
-While the itinerary we have set out does its best to allow you to see as much of the culture and history as possibly it’s up to you and also highly recommendable that you make sure to take a timeout every now and then to get to know the local people and learn about their lives, join in the culture as well as witness it.
+While the itinerary we have set outdoes its best to allow you to see as much of the culture and history as possibly it’s up to you and also highly recommendable that you make sure to take a timeout every now and then to get to know the local people and learn about their lives, join in the culture as well as witness it.
 Some notable attractions that are popular include the Guinness Storehouse and Trinity College in Dublin, Waterford Crystal Factory in the South and East Powerscourt Gardens in Wicklow, as well as the Rock of Cashel and Cahir Castle.

-While in the cork and Kerry regions, as well as visits to the Cobh Heritage Centre and Blarney Castle, you have the option to tour the Ring of Kerry & Dingle Peninsula.
-To the west there is the spectacular Cliffs of Moher (With views sure to leave you speechless!), Galway City and the Aran Islands.
+While in the Cork and Kerry regions, as well as visits to the Cobh Heritage Center and Blarney Castle, you have the option to tour the Ring of Kerry & Dingle Peninsula.
+To the west, there is the spectacular Cliffs of Moher (With views sure to leave you speechless!), Galway City and the Aran Islands.
 From there travel north to the remote counties of Donegal & Sligo, where scenes of rural Ireland show some of the most culturally unique areas in the country.
-Northern Ireland is then your next port of call where you have the opportunity to walk the walls of Derry and experience firsthand one of the world’s most wonderful natural rock formations: the Giant’s Causeway.
+Northern Ireland is then your next port of call where you have the opportunity to walk the walls of Derry and experience first-hand one of the world’s most wonderful natural rock formations: the Giant’s Causeway.
 Formed by an ancient volcanic eruption the 40,000 basalt columns are a sight to behold.
 While in this area why not visit Belfast, a cultural city with a turbulent past.
 Learn all about this fascinating area through the words of one of the many impartial tour guides that operate in the city.
 Finally, after leaving Belfast it’s time to travel south to the Capital with a stop on route at the Ancient Megalithic Tombs of Newgrange, Ireland’s most visited attraction.
-Despite being built 5,200 years ago (that’s 1,400 years older than the pyramids of Egypt!) the tomb is one of the best preserved of its kind in the world, and definitely worth a visit.
+Despite being built 5,200 years ago (that’s 1,400 years older than the pyramids of Egypt!) the tomb is one of the best-preserved of its kind in the world, and definitely worth a visit.